klieralex787/cta/README.md

-Analysis location for CTA Tweets
+Analysis of CTA Ridership Data
-From 3200 Tweets